mintmcp/agent-security/README.md

 ## Notes

 - Pre hooks block when secrets are detected.
 Post hooks print warnings.
-- Regex-based detection is best-effort.
-Rotate any real secrets immediately.
 - No external dependencies.
 The scanner uses only Python's built-in regexes and simple pattern matching.
 - Runs completely locally.
 No code, prompts, or files leave your system.
 - Curious how it works?
 See `plugins/secrets_scanner/hooks/secrets_scanner_hook.py` for the core implementation and patterns.